 Idea Journey

-🍃 I use the daily note in journal/ for fleeting ideas that get tagged #daily.
+πŸƒ I use + folder as an inbox for fleeting ideas that get tagged #seed.
 These ideas come and go quick so it’s important to have a quick way to capture the idea.
 I use a voice recorder when not in front of a PC.

-🌱 The next stage of an idea is germinating it to a #seedling where it graduates to the root folder as an individual idea linked to from the original journal entry.
+🌱 The next stage of an idea is germinating it to a #seedling where it graduates to the ideas folder as an individual idea.
 This is where thoughtgasms turn into legible, coherent, atomic ideas.

 Tending to a seedling involves connecting the idea with other ideas within my knowledge base in order to gain understanding of the idea and how it fits in with what I already know.
 This process also involves tending to various other #evergreen notes I find along the way: